BethMassi/HybridSharedUI/Readme.md

 # Setting up a solution for MAUI hybrid and Blazor web with shared UI
+## (Rendering mode: Auto-Global)

 This repo demonstrates a starter solution that contains a MAUI hybrid (native, cross-platform) app, a Blazor web app and a Razor class library that contains all the shared UI that is used by both native and web apps.